OPINION | Racialization of Jewish identity perpetuates antisemitism

 If all we are taught is a small sliver of the history of anti-Jewish persecution — albeit one of the most significant examples in recent times — then people will naturally associate their perception of us solely with Ashkenazi Jews — the primary demographic persecuted during the Holocaust.

-Ashkenazi Jews are a diasporic Jewish population who settled in central and Eastern Europe around the 12th century after being forced out of Judea-Samaria, due to ethnic cleansing by the Crusaders.
+Ashkenazi Jews are a diasporic Jewish population who settled in central and Eastern Europe around the 12th century to escape persecution by the Crusaders.
 After centuries of forced assimilation, Ashkenazi heritage intersects with the whiteness our ancestors were pressured to adopt in order to survive — but the two identities are not one and the same.

 As an Ashkenazi Jew whose family hails from Ukraine, I am white — however, my whiteness is separate from my Jewishness.
 In reality, the Jewish community and its identity is far more diverse than modern racial constructs, from the Sephardic community along the Iberian Peninsula to Mizrahi Jews in the Middle East and North Africa.